dxrcy/dogfood-unreact-old/src/info.md

 1. https://www.akc.org/expert-advice/nutrition/exercise-caution-when-giving-your-dog-a-bone/

 > Loves a good bone that has been chewed on for a few days.
-Will growl if any dogs approach while eating.
+Will growl if any dogs approach while eating

 # Bread

-Cooked.
+## Cooked.

 `grain, brown`

 -   OK